Am Brunnen vor dem Tore: Symbolism

 The linden tree holds special significance in tree symbolism.
-In Müller’s era, it was a symbol of love, a meeting place for lovers, and a benevolent nature.
-Established in German literature since Walther von der Vogelweide’s Under der linden and the 16th-century folk song Es steht ein Lind in jenem Tal, it represented motherhood, fertility, security, harmony, protection, dance, and festivals.
-It was also a site of justice (linden tree court), community gatherings (Thing), executions, and suicides, contrasting the wanderer’s solitude in Müller’s text.
+In Müller's era, it was a symbol of love, a meeting place for lovers, and a benevolent nature.
+Established in German literature since Walther von der Vogelweide's Under der linden and the 16th-century folk song Es steht ein Lind in jenem Tal, it represented motherhood, fertility, security, harmony, protection, dance, and festivals.
+It was also a site of justice (linden tree court), community gatherings (Thing), executions, and suicides, contrasting the wanderer's solitude in Müller's text.

 The linden, alongside the oak, symbolized German Romanticism and national identity.
-The ensemble of well, gate, and linden tree frequently appeared around 1800 as an idyllic setting, as in Goethe’s Hermann and Dorothea or The Sorrows of Young Werther.
-The poem’s opening stanzas frame this timeless idyll.
+The ensemble of well, gate, and linden tree frequently appeared around 1800 as an idyllic setting, as in Goethe's Hermann and Dorothea or The Sorrows of Young Werther.
+The poem's opening stanzas frame this timeless idyll.

-The linden promises release from wandering, connoting eternal rest or suicide in the context of Winterreise’s death symbols.
-This interpretation resonates in Thomas Mann’s The Magic Mountain, where the narrator reflects:
+The linden promises release from wandering, connoting eternal rest or suicide in the context of Winterreises death symbols.
+This interpretation resonates in Thomas Mann's The Magic Mountain, where the narrator reflects:

 It was death. […] And yet behind this lovely product stood death. … It might not originally have been sympathetic to death but rather something very popular and life-affirming, yet its spiritual sympathy was with death—pure piety, the essence of meaning at its start, though its consequences led to darkness.

-Hans Castorp in The Magic Mountain carries the linden’s call into the First World War.
+Hans Castorp in The Magic Mountain carries the linden's call into the First World War.
 Scholars frequently note this death association.

-Heinrich Heine later reimagines this rejection of the linden’s romantic allure for a contemporary winter:
+Heinrich Heine later reimagines this rejection of the linden's romantic allure for a contemporary winter: